pavelm14/PyPhyloGenomics_ms/MS.md

 species.

 PyPhyloGenomics also has tools to create fasta files for those exons that were found in the other species' genomes.
-It also automates the alignment by using MUSCLE.
+It also automates the alignment of sequences by using the software MUSCLE.

-PyPhyloGenomics contains functions to automatically design degenerate primers from the homologous sequences by delivering the sequences to primer4clades and receiving the designed primers.
+PyPhyloGenomics contains functions to automatically design degenerate primers from the homologous sequences by delivering the sequences to primer4clades and receiving the designed primers. primer4clades is a web service based on the CODEHOP strategy for primer design [@contreras2009].

 It is recomended that both alignment and designed primers to be analyzed carefully to make sure that the are no problems.